 Hey guys!
 My name is AB.
 I've always loved good music.
 Loved it so much, I ended up going to the Conservatory of Recording Arts and Sciences to learn how to make it myself.
 There are so many people out in the world that are creative in front of a microphone.
 I hope to get to work with all of you!

 I can mix and edit any type of music put in front of me.
-If you need mastering, I have several guys who specialize in that.
-If you need music, I can produce most things.
-If you'd like to listen to any of my productions or tracks that I've mixed, I'm only a message away.
-If you have any question, feel free to ask.
+If you need mastering, I can do that too.
+If you'd like to listen to any tracks that I've worked on, I'm only a message away.
+If you have any questions, feel free to ask.